rfc-editor/draft-nottingham-avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 * _Reduced Availability_: Availability of the Internet (and applications and services built upon it) improves when there are many ways to obtain access.
 While service availability can benefit from the focused attention of a large centralized provider, that provider's failure can have a disproportionate impact on availability.

 * _Monoculture_: The scale available to a centralized provider can magnify minor flaws in features to a degree that can have broad consequences.
 For example, a single codebase for routers elevates the impact of a bug or vulnerability; a single recommendation algorithm for content can have severe social impact.
-Diversity in functions’ implementations leads to a more robust outcome when viewed systemically because "progress is the outcome of a trial-and-error evolutionary process of many agents interacting freely." {{POLYCENTRIC}}
+Diversity in functions’ implementations leads to a more robust outcome when viewed systemically because "progress is the outcome of a trial-and-error evolutionary process of many agents interacting freely" {{POLYCENTRIC}}.

 * _Self-Reinforcement_: As widely noted (e.g., see {{ACCESS}}), a centralized provider's access to data allows it the opportunity to make improvements to its offerings while denying such access to others.